-- the timing of new store openings and the relative proportion of our new stores to mature stores; - whether we are able to successfully integrate any new stores that we acquire and the presence of any unanticipated liabilities in connection therewith; - fashion trends and changes in consumer preferences; - calendar shifts of holiday or seasonal periods; - changes in our merchandise mix; - timing of promotional events; - general economic conditions and, in particular, the retail sales environment; - actions by competitors or mall anchor tenants; - weather conditions; - · the level of pre-opening expenses associated with our new stores; and - inventory shrinkage beyond our historical average rates.
+- the timing of new store openings and the relative proportion of our new stores to mature stores; - whether we are able to successfully integrate any new stores that we acquire and the presence of any unanticipated liabilities in connection therewith; - · fashion trends and changes in consumer preferences; - calendar shifts of holiday or seasonal periods; - changes in our merchandise mix; - timing of promotional events; - general economic conditions and, in particular, the retail sales environment; - actions by competitors or mall anchor tenants; - weather conditions; - · the level of pre-opening expenses associated with our new stores; and - · inventory shrinkage beyond our historical average rates.

-Significant fluctuations and volatility in the price of cotton, foreign labor costs and other raw materials used in the production of our merchandise may have a material adverse effect on our business, results of operations and financial conditions.
+Significant fluctuations and volatility in the cost of raw materials, global labor, shipping and other costs related to the production of our merchandise may have a material adverse effect on our business, results of operations and financial conditions.

-Increases in the cost of cotton, other raw materials, foreign labor costs and transportation costs used in the production of our merchandise can result in higher costs in the price we pay for this merchandise.
-The costs for cotton are affected by weather, consumer demand, speculation on the commodities market and other factors that are generally unpredictable and beyond our control.
-Our gross profit and results of operations could be adversely affected to the extent that the selling prices of our products do not increase proportionately with the increases in the costs of cotton or other materials.
+Increases in the cost of raw materials, global labor costs, freight costs and other shipping costs in the production and transportation of our merchandise can result in higher costs for this merchandise.
+The costs for these products are affected by weather, consumer demand, government regulation, speculation on the commodities market and other factors that are generally unpredictable and beyond our control.
+Our gross profit and results of operations could be adversely affected to the extent that the selling prices of our products do not increase proportionately with the increases in the costs of raw materials.
 Increasing labor costs and oil-related product costs, such as manufacturing and transportation costs, could also adversely impact gross profit.
 Additionally, significant changes in the relationship between carrier capacity and shipper demand could increase transportation costs, which could also adversely impact gross profit.

-Most of our merchandise is produced by foreign manufacturers; therefore, the availability and costs of these products may be negatively affected by risks associated with international trade and other international conditions.
+Most of our merchandise is produced by foreign manufacturers; therefore, the availability, quality and costs of our merchandise may be negatively affected by risks associated with international trade and other international conditions.

 Most of our merchandise is produced by manufacturers around the world.
 Some of these facilities are located in regions that may be affected by natural disasters, political instability or other conditions that could cause a disruption in trade.
 Trade restrictions such as increased tariffs or quotas, or both, could also increase the cost and reduce the supply of merchandise available to us.
 Any reduction in merchandise available to us or any increase in its cost due to tariffs, quotas or local issues that disrupt trade could have a material adverse effect on our results of operations.
+This includes costs to comply with regulatory developments regarding the use of "conflict minerals," certain minerals originating from the Democratic Republic of Congo and adjoining countries, which may affect the sourcing and availability of raw materials used by manufacturers and subject us to increased costs associated with our products, processes or sources of our inputs.
 Our business could be adversely affected by disruptions in the supply chain, such as strikes, work stoppages, or port closures.

-Although the prices charged by vendors for the merchandise we purchase are primarily denominated in U.S. dollars, a decline in the relative value of the U.S. dollar to foreign currencies could lead to increased merchandise costs, which could negatively affect our competitive position and our results of operations.
+Fluctuations in foreign currency exchange rates could impact our financial condition and results of operations.